ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

  * `helpernode_tag` : (Optional) [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) ansible playbook version to checkout.
  * `install_playbook_repo` : (Optional) [ocp4-playbooks](https://github.com/ocp-power-automation/ocp4-playbooks) git repo URL.
  * `install_playbook_tag` : (Optional) [ocp4-playbooks](https://github.com/ocp-power-automation/ocp4-playbooks) ansible playbooks version to checkout.
- * `pull_secret_file` : (Optional) Location of the OCP pull-secret file to be used.
-Default path is 'data/pull-secret.txt'.
  * `dns_forwarders` : (Optional) External DNS servers to forward DNS queries that cannot resolve locally.
 Eg: `"8.8.8.8; 9.9.9.9"`.
  * `rhcos_kernel_options` : (Optional) List of [kernel arguments](https://docs.openshift.com/container-platform/4.4/nodes/nodes/nodes-nodes-working.html#nodes-nodes-kernel-arguments_nodes-nodes-working) for the cluster nodes eg: ["slub_max_order=0","loglevel=7"].
 Note that this will be applied after the cluster is installed, hence wait till all the nodes are in `Ready` status before you start using the cluster.
 Check nodes status using the command `oc get nodes`.
  * `chrony_config` : (Optional) Set to true to configure chrony (NTP) client on the CoreOS node.
 Default value is true.